 Dr Roland Leigh, Technical Director at EarthSense, said: “Solid fuel burners can contribute significantly to particulate pollution in our cities with the potential to worsen serious health problems.
 Making use of our MappAir® model and Zephyr® sensors will provide Leicester City Council with a holistic understanding of air pollution and how domestic stoves, in particular, could contribute to potentially harmful concentrations.

 “We now want to develop this project to provide the public with live data that will allow them to make informed decisions about the use of their stoves or open fires on days where pollution in likely to be high.
 By providing improved guidance on the potential dangers of burning wood and its impact on air quality, we hope people will do their bit in helping minimise smoke emissions.”

-An interactive map and accompanying smartphone app are now in the final stages of development.
-These are intended to make it easy for people for access up-to-date date on local PM2.5 and expert guidance on wood burning.
+An interactive map is also being developed.
+This is intended to make it easy for people for access up-to-date date on local PM2.5 and expert guidance on wood burning.

 In June 2018, the city council declared the whole of Leicester as a Smoke Control Area, under a new Smoke Control Order, to help limit pollution from smoky fuels like coal and wood.

 Under the Clean Air Act 1993, emitting smoke from the chimney of a building in a Smoke Control Area can result a fine of up to £1,000.

 This means that people should only use certified wood-burning stoves and burn authorised smokeless fuels.